barneydesmond/blog/_posts/2012-12-25-a-quiet-christmas.markdown

 Caption: There were a surprising number of people at the restaurant for the hour.
 What the hell are you all doing here!

+**Damage for the day: 9,039 yen** with about 3,500 of that on food in various forms.